 YWCA of Minneapolis

-The mission of the YWCA of Minneapolis is to eliminate racsim, empower women and girls, and promote peace, justice, freedom and dignity for all.
+The YWCA of Minneapolis is dedicated to eliminating racism, empowering women and girls, and promoting peace, justice, freedom and dignity for all.

 1130 Nicollet Mall

 Minneapolis, MN 55403